Board Chair - Houston, TX

 Currently serving as Administrative Officer for the House Office Buildings, Architect of the Capitol.
 Previous positions included Director of Human Resources, Chief Administrative Officer for the House of Representatives; 34 years at the McDonnell Doulgas/Boeing Corporation.
 Masters in Human Resources, Washington University, St. Louis, Mo.
 David received a phone call in 1998 from his son Michael Miller who was teaching in Houston, TX, to say that he had sold his car and most of his earthly goods and was moving to Honduras.
 The concept of Micah was born in Michael’s heart during his senior year at Wheaton after spending 6 months in Honduras.
 So, the phone call was a confirmation that Michael was following what God had put on his heart.

-Board Treasurer - Houston, TX
+CFO and Board Member – Houston, TX